ved88/OLX/README.md

 The user have to import the .sql file and put the folder under the htdocs folder in xampp or wampp

+This application is build using PHP ,Mysql ,HTML and bootstrap

 Thank you !